TauDuque/wire-project/README.md

 # wire-project
-Personal project: a brazilian pan page of the tv show "the Wire"
+Personal project: a brazilian fan page of the tv show "the Wire"